DEPORTATION OF PERSONS LIKELY TO QUALIFY FOR

 citizenship-status has been confirmed,

-they should be kept in some sort of custody until their final
+they should be kept in some sort of custody or supervision

 destination has been decided.

-convicted of crimes while living in the USA
+convicted of serious crimes while living in the USA

 have no chance of